 Wyoming non-compete agreement: the 2023 Supreme Court decision that abandoned the blue-pencil rule, the new strict approach to overbroad agreements, the reasonableness test, and what it means for employees

-Wyoming changed its approach to overbroad non-competes in 2023
+How did Wyoming change its approach to overbroad non-competes in 2023?

 Wyoming made one of the most significant recent changes to state non-compete law in 2023, when the Wyoming Supreme Court abandoned the blue-pencil rule it had previously followed and adopted a strict approach under which overbroad non-competes are void rather than reformed.